Ramzuous/Backup-Desktop-App/README.md

 # Backup-Desktop-App
-App which creates Backup of selected files on remote server
+App which creates Backup of selected folders on remote server